-- 1. Select the inverter in the STARTER project and in the shortcut menu select "Know-how protection drive device/activate ..." (see also Write protection (Page 348)). - Enter your password.
-Length of the password: 1 ...
+- 1. Select the inverter in the STARTER project and select "Know-how protection drive device / Activate ..." in the shortcut menu. - Write protection (Page 370) - password: 1 ...
 30 characters.
 For the password, we recommend that you only use characters from the ASCII character set.
-If you use any character for the password, then if changes are made to the Windows language settings after activating know-how protection, errors can occur when subsequently checking the password.
+If you use any character for the password, then if changes are made to the Windows language settings after activating know-how protection. errors can occur when subsequently checking the password.